Frequently Asked Questions

 11. Why should I be an Honors College student?

 Aside from building a strong collegiate community, the Honors College provides a rigorous, multidisciplinary academic challenge that complements and enriches the entire undergraduate experience.
 What sets the Honors College apart are the academic accomplishments of its students, all of whom have and continue to experience high levels of academic achievement.
 The Honors College respects the right of each of our students to mark her or his own way while providing opportunities for each to be actively engaged with a group of dedicated students.
 To achieve this dual role, the Honors College makes available special programs, courses, and student activities, provides academic mentoring, offers participation in Hall Council, where students take the lead in developing programs for the College, advises on undergraduate research opportunities, and gives access to advising on national fellowship and scholarship opportunities.
-By encouraging each student to realize his or her full potential, the Honors College paves the way for our students continuing success, insuring that they are fully prepared to enter into the world after graduation.
+By encouraging each student to realize his or her full potential, the Honors College paves the way for our students' continuing success, ensuring that they are fully prepared to enter into the world after graduation.

 12. Will belonging to the Honors College limit the courses I take or activities I take part in?